colettegallagher/project-iris/README.md

 #### Anaconda
 Anaconda is a piece of software constructed from Python which contains some extra packages.
-It can be downloaded by using the following link: (https://www.anaconda.com/download/) WHen you get to this page, click on the Python 3.6 Version *Download* button in the top right-hand corner.
+It can be downloaded by using the following link: (https://www.anaconda.com/download/) When you get to this page, click on the Python 3.6 Version *Download* button in the top right-hand corner.
 This is a very large file, approximately 527,17KB, so ensure there is a high-speed internet connection before downloading.
 The Anaconda file will be in the downloads folder.
 Click on the file and run program to install.